syncfusion-content/windowsforms-docs/WindowsForms/monthcalendaradv/FAQ/How-to-customize-the-appearance-of-the-diagonal-columns.md

 ---
 layout: post
-title: Customize the appearance of diagonal columns | WindowsForms | Syncfusion
+title: Customize the diagonal columns | WindowsForms | Syncfusion
 description: how to customize the appearance of the diagonal columns?
 platform: WindowsForms
 control: CalendarDateTime